mbeauv/media_gallery/README.md

 This gem provides a Rails engine that allows for the storage of images on Amazon S3.
 Images are organized in galleries.
 All interactions are done through a simple REST API.

 ## Usage
-As this is a Rails engine, you need to first mount the engine.
+As this is a Rails engine, you need to mount it in your app.
 This can be done by modifying your config/routes.rb file.
-You should add a mount point, something like:
+You can add a line like:

 ```ruby
 mount MediaGallery::Engine => "/media_gallery"